dk7lst/mumbleRF/README.md

    properly initialized.
 The unix user Mumble is running on may need to be a member the group "gpio" (see /etc/group).
 1: GPIO mode with root privileges.
-2: RS232 mode.
+2: RS232 mode with CRTSCTS-flag set.
+The Mumble user may need to be a member of the "dialout" group (see /etc/group).
+3: RS232 mode with CRTSCTS-flag NOT set.
 The Mumble user may need to be a member of the "dialout" group (see /etc/group).

 pttpin=x (default: 17)
 GPIO input pin (according to BCM counting) which keys Mumble transmit.